-The focus of the geotechnical completion report is on Stages O and P of the Prestons South Subdivision.
-Stages O and P incorporate the central western side of the Prestons South subdivision (see Figure 1 in Appendix A).
+The focus of the geotechnical completion report is on Stages W, X and Y of the Prestons South Subdivision.
+Stages W, X and Y incorporate the eastern and north-eastern side of the Prestons South subdivision (see Figure 1 in Appendix A).

-As part of the site development stormwater channel has been constructed, which run along a northsouth alignment through Prestons South Stages O and P.
+As part of the site development a stormwater channel and pond has been constructed, which initially run along a north-south alignment through Prestons South, before altering to an east-west alignment and ending with the stormwater pond at the eastern boundary.